fredmorcos/katoob/README.md

 Katoob is being developed and modernized on [Archlinux](https://archlinux.org/).
-It originally was being developed on [Debian GNU/Linux](https://www.debian.org/) but it should work on any GNU/Linux distro.
+It originally was being developed on [Debian GNU/Linux](https://www.debian.org/) but it should work on any Linux distro, the BSDs and perhaps even MacOS and Windows.

 ### Dependencies